kangyuj0531/recipes-analysis/README.md

 **Alternative Hypothesis**: The model is not fair, preparing minutes that are less than or equal to 15 minutes and the preparing minutes are that are greater than 15 minutes are evaluated differently.

-**Test Statistic**: The difference in mean of their F1 score.
+**Test Statistic**: The absolute difference of their F1 score.

 **Significance Level**: 0.05

 To run the permutation test, I split the dataframe into recipes that takes less or equal to 15 minutes and recipes that takes more than 15 minutes, and meaure their precision.
-And I do the same thing in the permutation test.
+The observed difference of their precision is xx.
+I do the same thing after shuffling the `minutes` column.
+The p-value I got is xx, therefore, I fail to reject the null hypothesis.
+The model is fair for recipes with short time and recipes that takes longer time.